kghite/ExercisesInC/reading_questions/think_os_ch4.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+A file system is an abstraction of the behavior of persistent storage.
+This includes operating as if the files were stored in contiguous memory, while the actual storage is implemented as blocks of memory acting as small, individual hard drives.
+The file system reads the data in a one large chunk of memory, jumping between blocks as it processes the data stream.

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?